 For an NDP CTS frame transmitted in response to an RTS frame, the Duration field is set to the value obtained from the Duration/ID field of the RTS frame that elicited the response minus the time, in microseconds, between the end of the PPDU carrying the RTS frame and the end of the NDP CTS frame.

-For an NDP ACK frame with the Duration Indication field set to 0, the Duration field is set to the value obtained from the Duration/ID field of the frame that elicited the response minus the time, in microseconds between the end of the PPDU carrying the frame that elicited the response and the end of the NDP ACK frame.
+For an NDP ACK frame with the Duration Indication field equal to 0, the Duration field is set to the value obtained from the Duration/ID field of the frame that elicited the response minus the time, in microseconds, between the end of the PPDU carrying the frame that elicited the response and the end of the NDP ACK frame.

-For a TACK frame, the Duration/ID field is set to the value obtained from the Duration/ID field of the frame that elicited the response minus the time, in microseconds between the end of the PPDU carrying the frame that elicited the response and the end of the PPDU carrying the TACK frame.
+For a TACK frame, the Duration/ID field is set to the value obtained from the Duration/ID field of the frame that elicited the response minus the time, in microseconds, between the end of the PPDU carrying the frame that elicited the response and the end of the PPDU carrying the TACK frame.

 Instructions to TGah Editor: Change the following paragraph and subsequently move these two created paragraphs at the end of subclause 9.3.2.13 (Response Indication Procedure):

+An S1G AP sending an NDP ACK frame with the More Data field set to 1 as a response to an eliciting PS-Poll frame may set the Duration field of the NDP ACK to the estimated duration of the BU frame that the S1G AP has buffered for the polling STA, plus SIFS, plus the duration of the response from the S1G non-AP STA, if required.

-An S1G AP sending an NDP (Modified) ACKwith the More Data field set to 1 as a response to an eliciting (NDP) PS-Poll may set the Duration field of the NDP (Modified >=2MHz) ACK to the estimated duration of the BU frame that the S1G AP has buffered for the polling STA, plus SIFS, plus the duration of the response from the S1G non-AP STA, if required.
+An S1G AP sending an NDP Modified ACK (>=2 MHz) frame with the More Data field set to 1 as a response to an eliciting NDP PS-Poll frame may set the Duration field of the NDP Modified ACK (>= 2MHz) to the estimated duration of the BU frame that the S1G AP has buffered for the polling STA, plus SIFS, plus the duration of the response from the S1G non-AP STA, if required.